Healthdirect Free Australian health advice you can count on.

 Why should I give blood?

-Many people need regular blood transfusions to help treat their medical conditions.
-Blood donations are also used in emergencies and to treat cancer.
+Many people need regular blood transfusions to help treat their medical condition.
+Examples of how blood donations are used include the treatment of cancer, anaemia, and blood, stomach and kidney diseases.

 You can choose to donate: